jdrgithub/mesh-labs/docs/ISTIO-SETUP.md

-# Minimal Istio Installation and Setup
+# Istio Installation for k3s

-This guide covers the essential steps to install and configure Istio for the minimal service mesh demo.
+This guide covers installing and configuring Istio on your local k3s cluster for the service mesh demos.

 ## Prerequisites

-- Kubernetes cluster (v1.21+)
+- k3s cluster running locally
-- `kubectl` configured to access your cluster
+- `kubectl` configured to access your k3s cluster
+- `istioctl` installed
 - `curl` or `wget` for downloading Istio

 ## Step 1: Download Istio